postman721/Metapad/README.md

 # Metapad
 Metapad is a text-editor written with Python and QT5.

 The text-editor contains about 204 lines of heavily commented code.
-Metapad will be the default text-editor of the PostX Gnu/Linux 0.5(TBA).
+Metapad is the default text-editor of PostX Gnu/Linux.

 ![metapad13](https://user-images.githubusercontent.com/29865797/61999894-dcc50c00-b0d3-11e9-98d7-78a558a01ca4.png)